Abhinav06m/Netflix-clProject/README.md

 # Netflix-clProject
-A user interface clone of Netflix by using only HTML and CSS
+A user interface clone of Netflix made by using only HTML and CSS